 Is the company you work for riding the sustainability train?
 If not, the train may run over your workplace and squash the accounting staff on the way through.
 This is because sustainability is now directly linked to profit.
 That’s right, your company will make a LARGER PROFIT if it is run sustainably.

 The bottom line is not what it used to be.
 There is now a triple bottom line (abbreviated as TBL – people, planet, profit or “the three pillars”).
 The idea of the TBL is that the success of a company cannot be based just on outright money grabbing at the expense of people and the planet.
-It is 2013 and the business community expects more from us.
+In this day and age, the business community expects more from us.
 We have to be nice and do things right or people just won’t buy our crap anymore.

 Ireland is still far behind the rest of Europe when it comes to sustainable business practice.
 What happened?
 We used to be so trendy and cutting edge with our bag taxes and our smoking bans.
-Now the cutting edge is about to slice us in half.
 With Arctic ice melting and with some countries already introducing carbon tax, sustainable business practice is not going to be an option.
 It will be a necessity, simply just to make a profit.

 So what is sustainable business?
 Put simply, it is when an enterprise meets its own needs without compromising the ability of the next generation to do the same thing.